 Each tent has bed bow mounted onto the bunk door which will swing into upright position.
 A bow brace is also supplied to support the bow.
 It slips onto round peg mounted onto bow and inner end onto bracket mounted to upper wall inside.

-Two cables are preinstalled from door to sidewall holding door in horizontal opposition used.
-The first one is condensation, described above and in previous chapter.
-The second is concerning potential leakage.
+Two cables are preinstalled from door to sidewall holding door in horizontal opposition

 Important information on your tent